arkin0x/cyberspace/readme.md

 **plane** - a coordinate subset of cyberspace; referring to either c-space or d-space

+**portal** - an object constructed via proof-of-work that allows operators to travel between c-space and d-space.

 **presence** - the visible representation of an operator in cyberspace

 **rez** - when an operator publishes their first action in history, or, after being derezzed